caktus/guidebook/docs/branching.md

 still accomplishing its purpose.
 Dead branches (exploratory, or failed attempts to address an issue), or feature branches that drag on a long time, cloud the picture for other developers.
-Since this feature branch is no longer needed, it can be deleted via the \"delete this branch\" button on GitHub, or via the command line:
+Since this feature branch is no longer needed, it can be deleted via the "delete this branch" button on GitHub, or via the command line:

     # Delete the remote branch